 I built my first pond in the family home when I was 12 years old way back in the ‘swinging sixties’.
-After much love it remained, in tact, when the house was sold nearly fifty years later.
+It remained, in tact, when the house was sold nearly fifty years later.
 This interest in fish keeping has been a constant feature of my life.
 It extended both into my academic and professional life.

 A biologist by trade I was lucky enough to land my dream job within a week of graduation.
 I became a fish farmer for the leading Suffolk malting company, Muntons.
 After six months, I was promoted to Aquaculture Project Leader.

 Muntons was lead by ‘Monty’ Baker- Munton, a man well ahead of his time.
 He was keen to develop novel ways of utilising industrial waste heat and set up three main development projects.
-These were centred around fish farming, aquaponic horticulture and a plant tissue culture laboratory.
+These were centred around aquaculture, hydroponic horticulture and plant tissue culture.

 I spent the next 15 years researching, designing , building and managing various recirculating fish systems.
 Running alongside was the development of a brand new carp smoking plant and the development of new table carp products.

 At the time, we were one of the leading Recirculating Aquaculture Systems (RAS) in the country.
 I personally conducted many presentations and farm visits including taking part in the Institute of Fisheries Management annual training programme.